 Rabbi Azoulay was born and raised in Toronto and is a graduate of Or Haemet Sephardic School and Yeshivat Ner Israel Toronto.
 Post high school, Rabbi Azoulay studied in various Yeshivot and Kollelim in Eretz Yisrael while living there for 9 years.
 He received his Semicha from Dayan Hacham Amram Assayag of Toronto and from the Posek, Rabbi Yitzchak Kaufman of Yerushalayim.
 After serving as the Assistant Rabbi of the Sephardic Kehila Centre for 3 years, Rabbi Azoulay has recently started a new position as Rabbi of Magen David Congregation.
-This is Rabbi Azoulay’s first year teaching at Or Chaim and he is excited to join the Yeshiva!
+Rabbi Azoulay is excited to return for his second year at YOC!

 Ms. Miriam Bessin was born and raised in Toronto.
 After graduating from Ulpana, Miriam spent a year pursuing Judaic Studies in Midreshet Harova in Jerusalem.
 She returned to Toronto where she completed her B.A.
 (Honours) in Religious Studies as well as a B.Ed. in Education at York University.
 Most recently, she obtained her certificate in Experiential Jewish Education from Yeshiva University.
-She is in her seventh year with the Bnei Akiva Schools where she teaches Tanach and Physical Education and is the Athletic Director at Ulpana.
-Lovingly referred to as “Prof” by her students, she also serves as the grade 12 Mechanechet.
+She has been teaching Tanach and Physical education at Bnei Akiva Schools since 2009.
+Lovingly referred to as “Prof” by her students, she also serves as the Athletic Director and Student Activities Coordinator.

 Rabbi Moshe Goldberg was born in Chicago, Illinois.
 He attended Telshe Yeshiva High School – Chicago Branch, and afterwards Telshe Yeshiva, Wickliffe, Ohio where he received smicha from Rav Mordechai Gifter and Rab Boruch Sorotskil z”l.